NethServer/ns8-docs/nethvoice.rst

   select * from phonebook where homephone like '%$NUMBER' or workphone like '%$NUMBER' or cellphone like '%$NUMBER' or fax like '%$NUMBER'

 The `$NUMBER` variable is nothing but the caller ID of the PBX to which the customer card refers to collect the data to be displayed.

-Video Sources
-^^^^^^^^^^^^^

-In this section, you can configure video sources or IP cameras.
-By clicking the :guilabel:`Create New Source`, you can fill out a form for creation:

-* ``Name``: Specify the name to give to the source.
-* ``Extension``: Specify the extension related to the video source (previously created in the "Users" section).
-* ``URL``: Specify the connection URL from which to retrieve the video frames to display.
-* ``Opening Code``: Enter the DTMF tone related to any opening code (if the camera is connected to a gate, for example).
-* ``Profile``: Specify the profile to assign to the source to filter the type of user that has access to the video source.
-* ``Connection``: Press the "Verify" button and verify that the entered URL is correct, testing the connection and obtaining the relevant video frame.
-Once the form is completed, press :guilabel:`Save` to save the information and create a new video source.